 EDUCATION AND ACHIEVEMENTS

 Dr. Littman is a native of Westchester County, just north of New York City.
-She attended Brown University in Providence, Rhode Island on a full scholarship and graduated cum laude with undergraduate degrees in biology and semiotics.
+She attended Brown University in Providence, Rhode Island on a full scholarship and graduated cum laude with bachelor's degrees in biology and semiotics.

 She then attended Yale University, where she completed a third undergraduate major in psychology, as well as the en passant masters level work towards a doctoral degree in clinical psychology.